JuliaTurkuDataScience/MicrobiomeAnalysis.jl/docs/src/index.md

 # API

 ## Package features
-- functions and workflows for the analysis of microbiome data.
+- functions and workflows for the analysis of microbiome data
+- ready-to-use sample datasets

 ## Utility documentation